Efrat-Taig/eraser-inpainting-benchmark/README.md

 Welcome to the **Eraser Inpainting Benchmark Dataset**!
 This dataset is specifically designed for evaluating inpainting models, particularly those focused on object removal.
 The Eraser model, developed by [Bria](https://bria.ai/), is based on diffusion techniques and was trained for this task using a carefully curated dataset that we are now making available for research and evaluation purposes.

-The model is open for research and available for purchase.
+The model is open for research (free) and available for purchase.